ctoruno/LAC-Reports/Outputs/Paraguay/Method/Paraguay_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
-                                    The GPP in Paraguay was conducted for the <i>WJP's The Rule of Law in Paraguay: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by Datum Internacional S.A./BM Business Partners, based in Lima, Peru.
-Datum Internacional S.A./BM Business Partners administered the surveys April and June 2021, conducting face-to-face interviews using a multi-stage stratified random sampling design.
+                                    The GPP in Paraguay was conducted for the <i>WJP's The Rule of Law in Paraguay: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by Datum Internacional S.A. and BM Business Partners, based in Lima, Peru and Montevideo, Uruguay, respectively.
+Datum Internacional S.A. and BM Business Partners administered the surveys between April and June 2021, conducting face-to-face interviews using a multi-stage stratified random sampling design.
 The target population group for this survey included Paraguayans aged 18 years or older residing across 17 departments and districts throughout the country.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">